-I hear this a lot: “I want to start a vegetable garden, but it costs too much money!
-The raised bed kits in the catalogs are $70.
-And that’s just for the bed, not the soil or plants!”
+I hear this a lot: “I want to start a vegetable garden, but I’m on a budget!
+Garden kits in the catalogs are $70.
+And that’s just for the raised bed, not the soil or plants!”

-You don’t need to spend all that money for a few pieces of wood.
+Great news: you don’t need to spend a fortune to start a vegetable garden.
 For $25, you can build a raised bed vegetable garden WITH plants and grow enough food to make your money back in no time.
+Your budget will thank you–you could even say you’re eating for dirt cheap! (wocka wocka wocka)

 3, 6-foot cedar fence boards $1.50 each: $4.50